otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-interfaces-and-enumerations.md

 Here are steps you should consider:

 1. Create an `enum` called `EDays` with the following days: `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`, `Saturday`, and `Sunday`.
-2. Parse the user's input and convert it into a `Day` enum value.
+2. Parse the user's input using a `TextBox` and convert it into a `Day` enum value.
-3. Use a `switch` statement to output a message based on the user's input.
+3. Use a `switch` statement to output a message based on the user's input in a `Label`.
 For example, if the user enters "Friday", the application should output "You like Fridays!".
 4. Add error handling to handle an invalid input.
 If the user enters an invalid day, the application should output "Invalid input.
 Please try again." and prompt the user to enter a valid day of the week.

 ## Submission